 The visual inspection of the deposited structures was performed in situ by FIB-imaging recording the secondary electron signal during the beam scan.
 For purposes of illustration of 3-dimensional structures, the sample surface was tilted during imaging to yield an advantageous view angle.
-Deposited pads (100 x 100 μ m) were used for chemical characterization of the material by secondary ion mass spectroscopy (SIMS) and by Auger electron spectroscopy.
+Deposited pads ($100 \times 100 \mu$ m) were used for chemical characterization of the material by secondary ion mass spectroscopy (SIMS) and by Auger electron spectroscopy.
 The sample surface was pre-cleaned by in situ ion milling to remove adsorbed surface species.
-The characterization of the surface roughness was determined by high resolution transmission electron microscopy (AFM) using to prove scans.
+The characterization of the surface roughness was determined by high resolution transmission electron microscopy (HRTEM) imaging of cross-sections of the deposited layers or by atomic force microscopy (AFM) using tapping mode scans.